cypress-io/cypress-fiddle/README.md

 }
 ```

-You can create suites by just having nested objects.
+You can create suites by having nested objects.
 Each object becomes either a suite or a test.

 ```js
 import { testExamples } from '@cypress/fiddle'